Execute

 job = execute(quantum_program_with_execution_preferences)

-The full list of configuration options for the execution preferences can be found in the reference manual.
+See the full list of configuration options for the execution preferences in the reference manual.

 Accessing the Results